 3. Mark-up your Interest

 It is almost impossible to study all subareas.
 That’s why you must identify your area of interest.
-You should select issues in which you are passionate about.
+You should select issues about which you are passionate.
 Your interest must be the most important determinant of your research study.
 Once you selected your research study of interest, you should delete other subareas in which you do not feel interested.
-Keep in mind that if you lose your interest in your research study it won’t bring any results eventually.
+Keep in mind that if you lose interest in your research study it won’t bring any results eventually.

 4. Study Research Questions